Is “Right Person, Wrong Time” Real?

 But won’t the “right” person always be willing to make it work?

 We aren’t here to tell you what your values are.
 You need to check in with yourself and see what feels true to you.
 It’s not always black and white, either.
-You may feel that timing plays a role in certain circumstances but not in others.
-For example, if someone is dealing with mental health challenges or has certain issues to work through, you may understand that the timing is not right for a relationship.
-But if it’s purely external factors like distance or career goals, you may not see timing as a justifiable obstacle.
-Again, this all comes down to individual values and beliefs.
+You may feel that timing is a valid excuse in certain circumstances but not in others.
+For example, if someone is dealing with mental health challenges or has issues to work through, you may accept that the timing is not right for a relationship.
+But if it’s purely external factors like physical distance or career goals, you may not see timing as a justifiable obstacle.
+Again, this all comes down to personal values and beliefs.

 But what about situations where timing is a major factor?